ray-project/ray/doc/source/raysgd/v2/migration-guide.rst

 For a full list of features that Ray SGD v2 provides, please check out the :ref:`user guide<sgd-user-guide>`.

-If there are any issues or anything missing with this guide or any feedback on Ray SGD v2 overall, please file a `Github issue on the Ray repo  <https://github.com/ray-project/ray/issues>`_!
+.. note:: If there are any issues or anything missing with this guide or any feedback on Ray SGD v2 overall, please file a `Github issue on the Ray repo  <https://github.com/ray-project/ray/issues>`_!

 What are the API differences?
 -----------------------------